aevilla160/hpc_docs/docs/Manage_job.md

 |Command | Use |
 | -------------| -----------------------|
 | scancel <jobid> or skill <jobid> | These commands will kill the specified job in it's current process and state. |
 | seff <job-id> |  This command can be used to find the job efficiency report for the job(s) after it has completed and exited from the queue.
 Some information in the report are: State, CPU & Memory Utilized, CPU & Memory Efficiency.
-If the command us ysed while the job is still in the R(Running) state, this might report incorrect information.
+If the command ussed while the job is still in the R(Running) state, this might report incorrect information.